Each of the Impala data types has corresponding notation for literal values of that type.

 String literals are quoted using either single or double quotation marks.
 You can use either kind of quotes for string literals, even both kinds for different literals within the same statement.

-literals in contexts requiring a CHAR
+literals in contexts requiring a CHAR or VARCHAR

-the literal to a CHAR
+value, CAST() the literal to a CHAR or

-of the appropriate length.
+VARCHAR of the appropriate length.

 Escaping special characters: